bfil/node-boilerplate/README.md

 In the project directory, run 'npm install' to install project dependencies.

-Install grunt: 'npm install -g grunt@0.3.17' (Grunt 0.4+ is not supported by the project yet).
+Install grunt CLI: 'npm install -g grunt-cli'.

 Run 'grunt help' to get a list of the supported tasks.

 Running the server
 ------------------

-Use 'grunt dev' to run the server in development mode and browse to: http://localhost:8000
+Use 'grunt dev' to run the server in development mode and browse to: http://localhost:8000.

-Use 'grunt server' to run the server in production mode and browse to: http://localhost:8080
+Use 'grunt server' to run the server in production mode and browse to: http://localhost:8080.

 Unit tests
 ----------